YannRepo/Transcendence/README.md

 The **website** is accessible at the address http://localhost:3333/ once containers are up.
 You can access the **database** at http://localhost:5555/.

-You have to create a .env file in the **backend repository**.
+Before launching Docker, you have to create a .env file in the **backend repository**.
 See an example below:
 ```
 POSTGRES_USERNAME=postgres
 POSTGRES_PASSWORD=123